umbraco/OurUmbraco/OurUmbraco.Site/projects/umbraco-pro/contour/Documentation/Developer/Code-first/index.md

 #Designing forms in Visual studio (code first)
-Since Contour 3.0 it has been possible to use the code first feature to design your forms in visual studio (no need to touch the UI).
+Since Contour 3.0 it has been possible to use the code first feature to design your forms in Visual Studio (no need to touch the UI).
 Making it possible to have source controlled Contour forms and automated deployments of those forms.
 ##Add references
 To get started you'll need to reference